xerial/sbt-sql/README.md

  - Type safety
      - No longer need to write a code like `ResultSet.getColumn("id")` etc.
      - Editors such as IntelliJ can show the SQL result parameter names and types.
      - For example, if you rename a column name in SQL from `id` to `ID`, the code using `id` will be shown as compilation error.
-Without sbt-sql, it will be run-time exception, such as `Unknown column "id"!`.
+Without sbt-sql, it will be a run-time exception, such as `Unknown column "id"`!.
  - Reuse your SQL as a template
      - You can embed parameters in your SQL with automatically generated Scala functions.